-Free Georges Batalie’s Story of the Eye Essay Sample
+Free Georges Batalie Story Eye: Narrative Critique Essay Sample

 Georges Batalie’s “Story of the Eye” can be classified as an outrageous and unacceptable narrative whose storyline is woven around obvious themes and descriptions that undermine the creativity of literature.
 Indeed, the story can be described as being uncanny in the Freudian sense because there are certain sections in the storyline that Georges could have infused some element of creativity, a common trait with most literary works.
 For example, Georges describes an incident in which they were surprised to see the bullet make a star-shaped crack on the window panes of their house.
 This description is very obvious to the common reader, even someone with little knowledge about guns.